webteamfabcoders/pretestplus/README.md

   4. Click on the parents username to view the his/her profile.
   5. Scroll down to view the list of children the parent has registered.
   6. Click on the childs username to view his/her profile.
-  7. That childs profile will open with his/her details, the test assigned to him/her and also the test competed will be shown.
+  7. That childs profile will open with his/her details, the unanswered test and also the test completed by him/her will be shown.

 ##Disabling & Re-enabling Accounts##
 ###- Disabling Accounts###